 - Artichoke.
 Another victory for pantry staples.
 Canned artichoke hearts are perfect.
 Buy them quartered and pat them dry before chopping and adding them to the topping so that it doesn’t become too watery.

 - Greek Yogurt.
 Where most crab appetizers call for mayo, I swapped Greek yogurt.
 I served these to a group of four friends and NO ONE KNEW.
-Greek yogurt is thick and creamy, and the fact that it makes this recipe more of a healthy crab appetizer is welcome reprieve from the usual heavy holiday lineup.
+Greek yogurt is thick and creamy, and the fact that it makes this recipe more of a healthy crab appetizer is a welcome reprieve from the usual heavy holiday lineup.

 - Cheese.
 Pick one that’s flavorful and melty (I used fontina; gruyere or gouda would also be delish), then add it along with Parmesan, which rounds out the flavor with its subtly salty, nutty bite.

 - Baguette.
 I go for a simple French baguette here.
 Multigrain or sourdough would be delicious too.
-Look for something long and skinny so that the toasts are more bite sized.
+Look for something long and skinny so that the toasts are more bite-sized.
 That’s my favorite way to serve them.

 No baguette on hand?
 You can still make this recipe!
 Here’s how: